Honeywell: 2015–present

 In 2015, the headquarters were moved to Morris Plains, New Jersey.
 The headquarters in Morris Plains included a 475,000-square-foot building on 40 acres.

 In December 2015, Honeywell acquired Elster for US$5.1B, entering the space of gas, electricity, and water meters with a specific focus on smart meters.
 Honeywell International Inc. then acquired the 30% stake in UOP Russell LLC it didn't own already for roughly $240 million in January 2016.

 In April 2016, Honeywell acquired Xtralis, a provider of aspirating smoke detection, perimeter security technologies, and video analytics software, for $480 million, from funds advised by Pacific Equity Partners and Blum Capital Partners.
 In May 2016, Honeywell International Inc. settled its patent dispute regarding Google subsidiary Nest Labs, whose thermostats Honeywell claimed infringed on several of its patents.
-Google parent Alphabet Inc. and Honeywell said they reached a "patent cross-license" agreement that "fully resolves" the long-standing dispute.
+Google parent Alphabet Inc. and Honeywell said it reached a "patent cross-license" agreement that "fully resolves" the long-standing dispute.
 Honeywell sued Nest Labs in 2012.
 In 2017, Honeywell opened a new software center in Atlanta, Georgia.

 David Cote stepped down as CEO on April 1, 2017, and was succeeded by Darius Adamczyk, who had been promoted to president and chief operating officer (COO) in 2016.
 Cote served as executive chairman until April 2018.
 In October 2017, Honeywell announced plans to spin off its Homes, ADI Global Distribution, and Transportation Systems businesses into two separate, publicly traded companies by the end of 2018.

 In 2018, Honeywell spun off both Honeywell Turbo Technologies, now Garrett Advancing Motion, and its consumer products business, Resideo.
 Both companies are publicly traded on the New York Stock Exchange.
 For the fiscal year 2019, Honeywell reported net income of US$6.230 billion, with an annual revenue of US$36.709 billion, a decrease of 19.11% over the previous fiscal cycle.
 Honeywell's market capitalization was valued at over US$113.25 billion in September 2020.

 Honeywell relocated its corporate headquarters in October 2019 to Charlotte, North Carolina.
 In July 2019, Honeywell moved employees into a temporary headquarters building in Charlotte before their new building was complete.

 In 2020, Honeywell Forge launched as an analytics platform software for industrial and commercial applications such as aircraft, building, industrial, worker and cyber-security.
 In collaboration with Carnegie Mellon University National Robotics Engineering Center, the Honeywell Robotics was created in Pittsburgh to focus on supply chain transformation.
 The Honeywell robotic unloader grabs packages in tractor-trailers then places them on conveyor belts for handlers to sort.